icerpc/icerpc-docs/pages/icerpc/slic-transport/streams.md

 Sending a Stream frame after a StreamLast frame or multiple StreamLast frames for the same stream is considered a protocol error.

-[Head-of-line blocking][hol] very much depends on the size of a Stream or StreamLast frame.
-A large frame will cause more head-of-line blocking than a smaller one.
 The [MaxStreamFrameSize][connection-parameters] parameter exchanged on connection establishment limits the maximum size of a Stream or StreamLast frame.
-If the application data is larger than this parameter value, the data will be sent in chunks with multiple Stream frames.
+If the application data is larger than this parameter value, the data is sent in chunks with multiple Stream frames.
+Because the sending of data on the underlying connection is serialized, sending a large frame can significantly delay the sending of the next stream frames.
+Reducing the maximum stream frame size reduces this delay.
+It's in particular useful when dealing with slow connections.

 ## Stream states